ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

    1. Select the Java target.

+      The Java target version is the Java version that you are upgrading your Java application to.
+The target versions that you can select from are long-term (LTS) releases.

    1. Click either **Analyze** or **Build and analyze**.

       Application analysis is done on the application binary.
 The application must be built before analysis begins.
 You can either automatically or manually build the application.